Mahi

 To inform decisions and measure the impact of the Kaimai Mamaku Restoration Project, we do an abundance of data collection, biodiversity monitoring and analysis of results.

-This year, we have introduced a Social Impact Survey to measure the impact this mahi has on the people.
+In the past we we have introduced a Social Impact Survey to measure the impact this mahi has on the people.
 He aha te mea nui o te ao?
 He tangata, he tangata, he tangata.

 Manaaki Kaimai Mamaku Forum